The Dorm Mini Kitchen: Premium Tier 2026

 ML-EC42P 4-in-1 Air Fryer Combo Microwave with Convection

-• 1000W microwave + convection + air fry; the most usable cavity under $250 — just keep air-fry mode off where the cap is tight
+- •1000W microwave + convection + air fry; the most usable cavity under $250 — just keep air-fry mode off where the cap is tight

 Breville